Armon Binns: Ottawa Redblacks

 On February 3, 2016, Binns signed a contract with the Ottawa Redblacks of the Canadian Football League.

 Coaching career

 For the 2018 season, Binns joined the staff of his college head coach Brian Kelly at Notre Dame as an offensive analyst.
 Binns would help mentor Miles Boykin during his time in South Bend.

-In 2019 Binns joined Hampton as their wide receivers coach, before returning to his alma mater the University of Cincinnati as an quality control coach for the 2020 season.
+In 2019 Binns joined Hampton as their wide receivers coach, before returning to his alma mater the University of Cincinnati as a quality control coach for the 2020 season.

 After two seasons at Cincinnati, Binns was hired as the receivers coach at Youngstown State in March 2022.
 During his time at Youngstown, Binns coached star wide receiver Bryce Oliver and helped him to become a first team all conference player.
 After helping lead a remarkable comeback season for the Penguins in 2022, Binns was hired as the wide receivers coach at Northwestern by Pat Fitzgerald.